- North Allegheny School District

 Microsoft Office Applications 1

-No. 7406
+No. 0221

 Grades 9, 10, 11, 12

-Credit .5
+Credit 0.5

-Criteria for Selection - NoneThis is a hands-on course in which students will use Microsoft Office and the Windows operating environment.
-An online, interactive textbook will be utilized in this course to personalize the experience with assignments that guide students to analyze, apply, and improve thinking, allowing them to measure skills and outcomes with ease in Word, Excel, and PowerPoint.
-The course will include three components of the Microsoft Office suite including Word where students will become proficient in completing basic and advanced applications such as document formatting, tabs, tables, graphics, research papers, and basic web integration.
-Excel will be used as a tool to create spreadsheets and graphs to analyze and solve business-related applications.
-In PowerPoint, the students will learn how to create presentation slides combining text, charts, drawings, and clip art.
-Students will acquire software skills that will prepare them for college and beyond.
+Criteria for Selection - NoneMicrosoft Office Applications 1 is a hands-on course in which students will use Microsoft Office and the Windows operating environment.
+An online interactive textbook will personalize the experience with assignments that guide students to analyze, apply, and improve critical thinking skills, while measuring outcomes utilizing Word, Excel, and PowerPoint.
+The course will include three components of the Microsoft Office suite: Word where students will become proficient in completing basic and advanced applications such as document formatting, tabs, tables, graphics, research papers, and basic web integration; Excel, where students create spreadsheets and graphs to analyze and solve business-related applications; and PowerPoint, where students learn how to create presentation slides combining text, charts, drawings, and clip art.
+Students will acquire software skills that prepare them for college and beyond.

 -